presheaf-studio/odin-openblas/README.md

 Raw bindings are located in `c/` and `f77/`.

 All bindings are wrapped in `Matrix($T)` and `Vector($T)` providing a higher level interface than the raw bindings.
 You may use these, or just the raw bindings.

+Reference `LAPACK_FUNCTION_TABLE.md` for a map of function and wrapping types

 ## Usage